chuckhilltoday.com

 • Strengthen our souls with intentional holy habits.
 Remember — consistency, not charisma, is what leads to longevity and fruitfulness in ministry and leadership.

-So, hear me today — your Church doesn’t just need capable (or gifted) leaders — it needs healthy (and holy) leaders.
+Understand, your Church doesn’t just need capable (or gifted) leaders — it needs healthy (and holy) leaders.
 It needs leaders whose inner lives are strong enough to carry the weight of their calling!

 Reflection Questions